-This course is designed to provide students with an introduction to functions, methods of solving systems of equations and inequalities, radicals and rational exponents, complex numbers, quadratic equations and functions, exponential and logarithmic functions, and word problem solving techniques.
-Prerequisite: MATH 016
+This course is designed to provide students with the fundamentals of systems of equations, rational exponents, radicals, quadratic equations, word problem solving techniques and functions.
+Introduction to functions, methods of solving systems of equations and inequalities, linear programming, radicals and rational exponents, complex numbers, quadratic equations, exponential and logarithmic functions and equations, word problem solving techniques.
+Prerequisite: MATH 016.

-MATH 108 - INTRODUCTION TO TRIGONOMETRY
+MATH 108 - Introduction to Trigonometry